-Question: Can anything live in the Dead Sea?
+Question: Can anything live in the Dead Sea (Sea of Salt)?

 Answer: Researchers have found a limited variety of microorganisms, such as algae, bacteria and fungi, at the bottom of the Dead sea where fresh water springs were detected.
 However larger organisms such as fish, amphibians or vegetation, cannot survive in the Dead Sea water.

 Half an hour’s drive southeast from Jerusalem lies the Dead Sea.
 Also known as the Sea of Salt, it is one of the lowest points on earth, situated over 400 meters below sea-level.